Sparrrgh/sparrrgh.github.io/_posts/2024-03-23-fuzzing-embedded-systems-1.markdown

 If even only **one** past version of the firmware did not have encryption, we could decrypt the following versions using its code as detailed in this ZDI article[^5].
 This has the added benefit of being able to decrypt different firmwares of the same vendor, by writing just one decryptor.

-Sometimes firmware is distributed in unencrypted form using update systems directly on the device or, for modern embedded systems, through an app.
+Sometimes firmware is distributed in unencrypted form using update systems directly on the device or, for modern embedded systems, through a mobile application.
 It might be worth trying to intercept the traffic (especially if you already have a mobile app testing laboratory) and check if it's possible to get an unencrypted firmware update this way.

 In this case I decided, for future debugging purposes, to go with the hardware route and interact with the UART port we discovered previously.
 We can now connect using our favorite serial communication tool, and interact with an exposed (root) shell.